-Australians consume around 8.9 kilograms of fresh apples per person per year and the majority of Australian apple production is for fresh fruit consumption with about a third of production used for processing into juice and other products.
-Australia is a minor exporter of apples with only 1% of production being exported overseas to the United Kingdom, Asia, New Zealand and Canada.
+Australians consume around 8.5kg of fresh apples per person per year and the majority of Australian apple production is for fresh fruit consumption with about a third of production used for processing into juice and other products.
+Australia is a minor exporter of apples around 1-2% of production exported overseas to the Papua New Guinea, United Kingdom, Asia, United Arab Emirates and Thailand.

 Apples are generally grown in the same regions as pears and have similar agronomic requirements.
-Apples are an autumnal fruit harvested throughout autumn.
+Apples harvested throughout autumn.
 The apple industry is relatively stable in Australia, with almost all of production being consumed domestically.
-Combined, the apple and pear industry is the largest fruit industry in Australia worth more than AU$566 million at the farm gate.
+Combined, the apple and pear industry is the largest fruit industry in Australia.
 Organic apples are also a growing market with apples one of the highest volume organic fruits grown in Australia.

 Facts and figures

-- Australia produced just under 300,000 tonnes of apples in 2012-13 with almost all of this consumed domestically
+- Australia produced on average just under 300,000 tonnes of apples per year, almost all of which is consumed domestically

 - Intensive orchard systems require planning and can have extensive establishment costs but can reach first commercial harvest within 1-2 years

 - Orchard grown fruit require reliable access to good quality water for irrigation

 Apple production in Australia averages around 300,000t a year.
 Around 73% is consumed fresh with the remainder goes to processing and juicing.

 The majority of apple production is in Victoria which produces about 45% of Australian production, followed by New South Wales at 16%, Queensland at 10%, South Australia at 10%, Western Australia at 9%, and Tasmania at 9%.